 - You think about your partner during sex.
 Sex is an integral part of most relationships and intimacy.
 But the intimacy aspect only comes when you are being present – which means you are thinking of this moment, this sex with your partner, not fantasizing about someone else.
 When you are feeling connected and having fun being intimate and having sex with your partner, that’s a sign that this connection is working.
 If you need to think of someone else to get in the mood, it’s a sign there is a problem.

-Ultimately, you are the only who decides if you want to stay in the relationship or leave.
+Ultimately, you are the only one who decides if you want to stay in the relationship or leave.
 Relationship doubts are normal.
 But you need to tune in to yourself to know if this is a temporary doubt, or something more substantial.
 Couples counseling is a great way to learn how to have tough conversations, reconnect, and work through relationship doubts.
-Individual counseling can help you work through your thoughts and feelings; and if you decide to breakup, through that transition and process your grief.
+Individual counseling can help you work through your thoughts and feelings; and if you decide to break up, through that transition and process your grief.

 Article by Sarah O’Leary, AMFT#123449 (supervised by Jennine Estes, LMFT#47653)